miasdk/csci39538-hw01/README.md

 **Overview**
 ------------

-This project is a simple restaurant website built using **Next.js, TypeScript, and Tailwind CSS**.
+This project is a simple restaurant website built using **React (Vite), TypeScript, and Tailwind CSS**.
 The website includes multiple pages: a home page, a menu, an about page, a gallery, and a contact page with a form and embedded Google Map.

 **Project Features**
 --------------------

-✅ **File-Based Routing** - Each page is automatically mapped to a route.\
+✅ **Fast Development with Vite** - Optimized build and hot module replacement.\
 ✅ **Responsive Design** - Mobile-friendly layout using Tailwind CSS.\
 ✅ **Dynamic Menu Page** - Displays food items and prices using TypeScript props.\
 ✅ **Image Gallery** - A slider showcasing restaurant images.\